Scam

-A confidence trick is an attempt to defraud a person or group after first gaining their trust.
-Confidence tricks exploit victims using their credulity, naïveté, compassion, vanity, confidence, irresponsibility, and greed.
-Researchers have defined confidence tricks as "a distinctive species of fraudulent conduct ... intending to further voluntary exchanges that are not mutually beneficial", as they "benefit con operators ('con men') at the expense of their victims (the 'marks')".
+A scam, or a confidence trick, is an attempt to defraud a person or group after first gaining their trust.
+Confidence tricks exploit victims using a combination of the victim's credulity, naivety, compassion, vanity, confidence, irresponsibility, and greed.
+Researchers have defined confidence tricks as "a distinctive species of fraudulent conduct ... intending to further voluntary exchanges that are not mutually beneficial", as they "benefit con operators at the expense of their victims (the 'marks')".

 Terminology

-Synonyms include con, confidence game, confidence scheme, ripoff, scam, and stratagem.
-The perpetrator of a confidence trick (or "con trick") is often referred to as a confidence (or "con") man, con-artist, or a "grifter".
-The shell game dates back at least to Ancient Greece.